DasLab/KaggleOpenVaccine/README.md

 # DeepDeg4

 Code for training and inference of mRNA molecule stability models.
+DeepDeg4 contains non-linear machine learning models - one based on XGBoost and a more advnced neural netwoek one based on the winning solution of the Kaggle Open Vaccine challenge.

+DeepDeg4 models are advanced versions of the original DegScore model that can be found here: https://github.com/eternagame/DegScore

 ## Organization of the Repository